Blog Banner SVG

 194LDInterest on Infrastructure BondsNo threshold5%Interest on notified bonds

-194MContract Payments by IndividualsNo threshold30%When individual/HUF is payer
+194MContract Payments by IndividualsNo threshold30%When an individual/HUF is the payer

 194NCash WithdrawalsNo threshold30%Large cash withdrawals